-If you’ve been researching ways to add shade to your backyard and improve your home’s curb appeal, you’ve likely come across pergolas and gazebos as two valid options for boosting your property value.
+If you’ve been researching ways to add shade to your Central Texas backyard and improve your home’s curb appeal, you’ve likely come across pergolas and gazebos as two valid options for boosting your property value.
 While deciding between the two options may be daunting, the choice really comes down to your goals for the space.
 Below we will explain the differences between pergolas and gazebos, as well as the pros and cons of each, so you can make the best decision for your home.

 A gazebo is typically classified as a hexagonal or octagonal structure that has open sides and a fully covered roof.
 Gazebos are often placed away from the home in an area that the homeowner likes to spend time at – like next to a lake, river, or pool.
 While many gazebos are structured to have fully-open sides, some homeowners choose to add lattice or horizontal planks to semi-enclose the space.